almirmulahasanovic/ImdbDemoProject/screens/setUp.md

 ### Final overview of project services
 ![Project Architecture overview](images/Services.png "Project Architecture")

-**Notice:** *Assuming you are already familiar with all those services no detailed explanation will be provided about each option avaliable within service.
-For more details please visit Microsoft Docs pages.*
+`>**Notice:** *Assuming you already have solid knowledge and understanding how to provision those services no detailed instructions and screen shoots will be provided on each step of creation.
+In case of need for more details about any of services and their provision please visit Microsoft Docs pages.*`

 <a name="sac"></a>
 ## Storage Account

+For provision of Storage Account Azure Portal is used.
+The process is straight forward, and as

 1. Click on **+ Create Resource** option on **Azure Home Page**
 2. Type **Storage Account** in Search Box